 Public Lands, Private Profits: A Grand Threat

-The Center for American Progress, in partnership with the Sierra Club, undertook publica series of video mini-documentaries that revealed three places held in the public trust threatened by pending proposals to mine and drill in or around them.
+The Center for American Progress, in partnership with the Sierra Club, undertook a series of video mini-documentaries that revealed three places held in the public trust threatened by pending proposals to mine and drill in or around them.
 In Part One, we head to the Grand Canyon, where a Canadian company is using outdated environmental studies to bring uranium mining back to the one of the world’s most extraordinary natural wonders.

 Western Colorado congress is an alliance for community action empowering people to protect and enhance their quality of life in western Colorado.